 We love to scuba dive, whether it’s a 3 hour long decompression cave dive or a 30 minute shallow lake dive.
 We have made scuba diving their life.
 In fact, the move to Florida was to be closer to our favorite type of diving: cave diving.
 We have dived in various locations across the US and the Caribbean.
 Locations include several Florida cave systems, the Florida Keys, Ft.
-Lauderdale, northern Florida Atlantic coast; the caves of the Riviera Maya, Mexico; the cave of France, Greece, Norway, and Portugal; Outerbanks, NC; NJ coast, Round Valley, NJ, Dutch Springs, PA; Clear Springs Scuba Park, TX; Valhalla Missile Silo, Abilene, TX; several Arizona lakes; Lake Mead, NV; San Diego shore diving and wrecks; San Carlos, MX; Antigua, Aruba, Bahamas, Barbados, Belize, Bonaire, Curacao, Grand Cayman, Jamaica, and Roatan.
+Lauderdale, northern Florida Atlantic coast; the caves of the Riviera Maya, Mexico; the caves of France, Greece, Italy, Norway, and Portugal; Outerbanks, NC; NJ coast, Round Valley, NJ, Dutch Springs, PA; Clear Springs Scuba Park, TX; Valhalla Missile Silo, Abilene, TX; several Arizona lakes; Lake Mead, NV; San Diego shore diving and wrecks; San Carlos, MX; Antigua, Aruba, Bahamas, Barbados, Belize, Bonaire, Curacao, Grand Cayman, Jamaica, and Roatan.

 We just wanted to provide you with a little additional information about the process of becoming a cave diving and technical diving instructor.
 It can be an easy process or not so easy process.
 We chose to take the not so easy process of earning our cave diving and technical diving instructor ratings.
 Rob interned with almost a dozen cave and technical diving instructors and attended 5 different instructor institutes and IECs to earn his ratings.
 He devoted about 2 months over a three year period to attend the internships and institutes.
 He also did and does the dives.
 When he received his instructor cards, they were definitely earned.
 Rob continued to maintain the highest standards in his teaching until he retired.
 He does not subscribe to or respond to what some refer to as the good old boys club of North Florida.
 He dives and taught and surrounds himself with people he knows and trusts and that hold similar high values.